oap-project/gazelle_plugin/docs/OAP-User-Guide.md

 ## Working with OAP Index

-After a successful OAP integration, you can use OAP SQL DDL to manage table indexs.
+After a successful OAP integration, you can use OAP SQL DDL to manage table indexes.
 The DDL operations include index create, drop, refresh and show.
 You can run Spark Shell to try and test these functions.
 The below index examples based on an example table created by the following commands in Spark Shell.

 ```
 > spark.sql(s"""CREATE TABLE oap_test (a INT, b STRING)